one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 5. For the student, such participation must not interfere in any way with the course of study and cannot be a reason for:

+* earning credits toward a degree
+* missing classes
-earning credits toward a degreemissing classesskipping or delaying exams or any other formof evaluationasking the university to provide extra space for desks, resources for computing,
+* skipping or delaying exams or any other formof evaluation
+* asking the university to provide extra space for desks, resources for computing,

 funding to attend conferences, etc
 For the accepting professor, such participation cannot be a reason for:

-a reduced teaching loadextra resources or benefits of any kind (lab space, computational facilities, funds
+* a reduced teaching load
+* extra resources or benefits of any kind (lab space, computational facilities, funds

 for conferences, . . . )